Native iOS apps.

 A mobile B2B marketplace where buyers purchase wholesale products direct from source suppliers in a few taps.

-Swift and SwiftUI (UIKit when the case calls for it).
+Swift and SwiftUI, with UIKit when the case calls for it.
 Core Data or SwiftData where persistence matters, Combine or async/await for concurrency, and proper modularisation so large apps still build in under a minute.

 Kotlin with Jetpack Compose.
 Clean-architecture modules, Hilt for DI, Room for local data, coroutines and Flow for async, WorkManager for background jobs.
 Tested on real devices across the OEM and version matrix.

-TypeScript React Native with the new architecture where appropriate, native modules for performance-critical paths, and a build pipeline that actually produces signed binaries your QA team can flash on day one.
+TypeScript React Native with the new architecture where appropriate, native modules for performance-critical paths, and a build pipeline that produces signed binaries your QA team can flash on day one.

 Fastlane pipelines, signed builds, staged rollouts, crash-free-sessions SLOs, App Store and Play Store listing maintenance, phased review management, and the runbook for 'critical bug, ship a hotfix before Friday'.